 Research shows that there is no set standard guidelines for how much omega 3 you should take each day.
 However, most health organizations recommend that healthy adults get at least 250 to 500 mg of EPA and DHA every day (6, 7, 8).

 Many different organizations recommend that their patients with coronary heart disease take at least 1,000 mg of omega 3’s per day.
 Patients with high triglyceride levels might need more (9, 10, 11, 12, 13).

 Almost all organizations suggest that pregnant and breastfeeding women get an additional 200 mg of DHA per day (18).

 Some even recommend that children get at least 50-100 mg per day (19).

-We’ve done the research and put together a list of the best omega 3 fatty acid supplements to buy in 2018, so you can spend less time searching for the perfect one.
+We’ve done the research and put together a list of the best omega 3 fatty acid supplements to buy, so you can spend less time searching for the perfect one.

 #1.
 Nordic Naturals